 - Bring your own hand sanitizer

-- Wear a mask when you use the changing room
+- Wear a mask at least when you use the changing room, or even better when doing your workout

 - Always wash your hands once you enter the gym and before you leave